thebushschool/cpjava/readme.md

 [_Bush School CPJava Fall Semester 2020_](https://chandrunarayan.github.io/cpjava/)

+## Please complete this [CPJava Mid-Year Course Retrospective](https://forms.gle/FJYRT7hN3gkM3ytX8) Survey.
+This is first year of offering a Java class at Bush.
+You have been an enthusiastic and excellent first class so far!
+I would like to hear your thoughts on how things have gone so far.
+Any suggestions for improvement are also welcome.
+It will help me improve this course and also to be a better teacher.
+I would love to hear your thoughts and comments!
 # [What's happening in CPJava until end of FallTerm!
 (Dec 1st - Dec 18th) ??](thisweek.md)

 | <a href="https://GusCrowley.github.io/Starfield" target="_blank">Gus Starfield</a> | <a href="https://MizukiYates.github.io/Starfield" target="_blank">Mizuki Starfield</a> | <a href="https://chloeb777.github.io/Starfield" target="_blank">Chloe Starfield</a>